defi-wonderland/balancer-v1-amm/README.md

 - Implements a `commit` method to avoid multiple swaps from conflicting with each other
 - Allows the controller to allow only one `GPv2Order.appData` at a time
 - Validates the `GPv2Order` requirements before allowing the swap

+## Creating a Pool
+- Create a new pool by calling `IBFactory.newBPool()`
+- Give ERC20 allowance to the pool by calling `IERC20.approve(pool, amount)`
+- Bind tokens one by one by calling `IBPool.bind(token, amount, weight)`
+  - The amount represents the initial balance of the token in the pool (pulled from the caller's balance)
+  - The weight represents the intended distribution of value between the tokens in the pool
+- Modify the pool's swap fee by calling `IBPool.setSwapFee(fee)`
+- Finalize the pool by calling `IBPool.finalize()`

+This actions allow the Pool to be directly swapped by users.
+In the case of BCoWPool, the pool will need the pool creator to perform another action in order to allow CoW Protocol swaps:
+- Call `IBCoWPool.enableTrading(appData)`
+  - The `appData` is a unique identifier for the swap origin (used to avoid replay attacks)